IMPERIUSHAK/Write-ups/tryhackme/GoldenEye/GoldenEye.md

 and if go to `http://<target_IP>/terminal.js` you'll find hex encoded password to decode it just simpy past in browser it'll automaticly decode it because of Percent-encoding and you'll get boris old password InvincibleHack3r

+# IDK but this cft works so slow in my network i cant use even port scans, it'll take at least 6-7 hours that why i make it till Task 2